Chapter 13 Bankruptcy PA

 Individual homeowners are entitled to an exemption of $20,200.
 To clarify, if two homeowners own property and have a mortgage of $100,000, the property must be worth over $140,400 for them to file under Chapter 13.

 Otherwise, a Chapter 7 bankruptcy case may be a more viable option.
-The Chapter 13 bankruptcy attorneys at Sadek Bankruptcy Law Offices Law Offices conduct free online appraisals to conclude whether or not Chapter 13 is the best option for you.
+The Chapter 13 bankruptcy attorneys at Sadek Bankruptcy Law Offices conduct free online appraisals to conclude whether or not Chapter 13 is the best option for you.

 Chapter 13 Bankruptcy in Philadelphia Case